 In accordance with generally accepted accounting principles the Directors make estimates and assumptions that affect reported amounts of assets and liabilities at the date of financial statements and the reported amounts of revenue and expenditure during that period.
 Actual results in the future could differ from those estimates.
 The Directors believe the critical accounting policies where judgements are necessarily applied are summarised below.
-Going Concern

-After reviewing the company's forecasts, plans and financial projections, the directors have a reasonable expectation that the company has adequate resources to continue in operational existence for the foreseeable future and that there is no material uncertainty regarding the Company's to meet its liabilities as they fall due. the company therefore continues to adopt the going concern basis in preparing its financial statements.
+After reviewing the company's forecasts, plans and financial projections, the directors have a reasonable expectation that the company has adequate resources to continue in operational existence for the foreseeable future and that there is no material uncertainty regarding the Company's to meet its liabilities as they fall due.
+The company therefore continues to adopt the going concern basis in preparing its financial statements.
 The Company is dependent upon annual funding from the Arts Council.
 Note 6 regarding Going Concern should be read in conjunction with these financial statements.

-Excess/(Deficit) on ordinary activities before taxation

-The excess / (deficit) on ordinary activities before taxation is stated after charging: Audit Fees

-Depreciation and amounts written off fixed assets:

-Depreciation of tangible fixed assets owned

-Total depreciation, amortisation and impairment in value of fixed assets
+3 Excess/(Deficit) on ordinary activities before taxation The excess / (deficit) on ordinary activities before taxation is stated after charging: Audit Fees 2021 € 2020 € Depreciation and amounts written off fixed assets: 3,750 3,750 Depreciation of tangible fixed assets owned Total depreciation, amortisation and impairment in value of fixed assets 43,314 43,135 and impuirment in value of fixed assets 43,314 43 135

-Directors' remuneration and transactions and related party transactions
+4 Directors' remuneration and transactions and related party transactions

-4a.
 Transactions with directors and officers